Alice Stanley Armitage: Family

-Alice Stanley Armitage was born on 24 February 1869.
-Her parents were Thomas Rhodes Armitage and Harriet Black.
+Alice Stanley Armitage was born in County Tipperary, the daughter of Thomas Rhodes Armitage and Harriet Black.
 Her mother was the heiress of the Noan estate, County Tipperary.
-Her father founded the Royal National Institute for the Blind in England.
-She was the niece of painter Edward Armitage.
+Her father, a physician who became blind in adulthood, founded the Royal National Institute for the Blind in England.
+She was the niece of painter Edward Armitage, who painted her portrait in 1891, and the first cousin of politician Robert Armitage.